 I used a combination of sources to write the backup script:

-Here is my final backup script with detailed comments in case any of the sources goes down; remove the comments in between command arguments before running:
+Here is my final backup script that I’ve been using for my daily backups for the last several years.
+This script contains detailed comments in case any of the sources goes down; remove the comments in between command arguments before running:

 #!/bin/sh